Félix Amiot: Biography

 After the war, Pierre Wertheimer launched judicial procedures against Amiot to recover some benefits.
 Amiot at the end of the war was in a good financial situation.
-However, he was arrested on the 6th of September 1944 with the direction of the SECM accused of collaboration and "antisocial conduct".
+However, he was arrested on 6 September 1944 with the direction of the SECM accused of collaboration and "antisocial conduct".
 Quickly released, the charges were abandoned in 1947 after the tribunal cleared his name.
 The SECM, which had been requisitioned in 1944, was nationalized in 1946, through a private sale to the Government, ending its aeronautics activities.